Save that deal! Reduce fall throughs – a conveyancer’s perspective

 Peter Ambrose, Managing Director, The Partnership

-In our 2017 Little Blue Book of property trends, we showed how 30% of property ‘sales’ ended up falling through in 2016.
+Last year 30% of property ‘sales’ ended up falling through.
 To help you get more deals over the line, we asked conveyancer Peter Ambrose for his thoughts on how agents can help reduce the amount of deals that fall through.

 Why do some estate agents have consistently higher success rates than others?
 The agent-conveyancer dynamic is one of the things that affects a deal’s chances of success.
 An agent is in a unique position to help set client expectations, remove obstacles and ensure that transactions move through more efficiently.
 Here are a few ideas, from a solicitor’s perspective, on how you can use that position to help more deals get over the line and reduce the number that fall through.

 Do all you can to keep the deal short.

 Obviously, the longer the deal takes, the more likely it is to fail, so agents that focus on reducing delays are more likely to be successful.
 This starts from the beginning.
 Explain to clients up-front that they’ll be asked for all the property documentation and identification documents.
 Getting this paperwork together early on can eliminate weeks from the transaction.

 During the chain-checking process, ensuring each client has complied with their lawyer’s requirements can eliminate weeks of delays.
 This could involve returning accurate documentation, signing transfers and contracts or sending deposit money.
 Again, in our experience, those agents who can preempt the lawyer’s requirements save time on deals and have greater success.